Rotifer/SheetsToHtml/README.md

 ## Spreadsheet data source

 - The nicely formatted spreadsheet that I have used in this example was taken from a [course given by Ben Collins - Advanced Formulas 30-Day Challenge](https://courses.benlcollins.com/courses/enrolled/222121).
 The formatting used to generate this output is from [DAY 5: ADVANCED FORMATTING](https://courses.benlcollins.com/courses/222121/lectures/3583534).
-- If you are interested in learning more about Google Sheets, this course is worth taking and is free.
+- If you are interested in learning more about Google Sheets, this course is well worth taking and is free.

 ## Uses of the output